Important information - 8 October 2021

 If you don’t want a smart meter, there are plenty of gas and electricity tariffs you can switch to that don’t need you to have your meter changed.

 Or do you have a smart meter and worry about it not working when you switch energy supplier?
 Good news, you have even more options.

 Firstly, you can run a quick energy quote to see if your current supplier has a cheaper energy deal available.

-Secondly you can switch, save at least £128*, and if you lose any function of your smart meter, then ask your new supplier to fix it.
+Secondly you can switch and if you lose any function of your smart meter, then ask your new supplier to fix it.
 If their service isn’t good enough you can always switch energy with Confused.com again.

 Second generation smart meters are designed to be able to switch energy supplier and still work.

 There are more than 50 energy companies in the UK, but no one company is cheaper than all the others.
 Prices vary across the country and new tariffs come out every month.
 Some energy suppliers only operate in certain areas.